Cartoon Buddy Club Publishing

 (So proud of his family nose it was underlined)

-Hello Buddy old thing... history it is said, is bunk... well, at penguin people prep school I did find the dear old subject enough to bore the socks off ones jolly old pinkies.
-But soon I realised, that the very path of all your human individual futures, are also a reflection of what events and people have passed through planet earth in past times.
+Hello Human Buddy old thing...
+History it is said, is bunk, well, maybe to some, but at penguin people prep school I did find the dear old subject is the map to the very path of all your human individual futures and also a reflection of what events and peoples have passed through planet earth in past times.

-Through both war and peace, British royalty has been an ultimate reflection of the many various changes, both good and bad, within the history of the British isles and of it's inhabitants way of life.
+Through both war and peace British royal families have been an ultimate reflection of the many various changes both good and bad within the history of the British isles and of it's inhabitants way of life.
 Some of my notes made of them, are listed upon this page.

-From a historical background of internal wars, power struggles and dictatorship's, Britain has evolved very well indeed, and it is credit to this relatively small United Kingdom, that many people from all over this large planet still wish to come and live their own lives here.
+From a historical background of internal and external wars, power struggles, dictatorship's, society treating the population as virtual slaves, to revolt and Democracy for all not just the rich privileged few.
+Britain has evolved very well indeed and it is credit to this relatively small United Kingdom that many people from all over this large planet still wish to come and live their own lives here on a small Island.

 My history notes.